 Over the last few years, cities have been taking a closer look at ways to reduce the number of cars on their streets.
 Finding ways to improve public transportation and draw interest to it has been a priority.
 Now, with the ongoing coronavirus pandemic, finding ways to minimize personal contact in public transit is of vital importance.

 Technology solutions can greatly enhance public transportation by making the ticketing and validation process easier to use and, more importantly, contact-free.
 Mobile payment solutions used with Bluetooth Low Energy (BLE) beacons are a winning combination that is growing every day in accessibility and performance.
+Find out more about transport payment solutions.

 When we think of Bluetooth technology, transportation isn't the first thing that comes to mind.
 We might think about our smartphones, speakers, headphones, and other personal electronic devices.
 Most wouldn't associate Bluetooth technology with the bus they take to campus each day or the road they take to work.